Wills and Probate Disputes

 If you are unhappy with a will, it is vital that you seek legal help as soon as possible.
 Time limits for contesting a will can be as little as six months and prompt action can put a stop on the estate being distributed.

-By speaking to the experts here at PDA Law, we will be able to tell you how long you have to contest a will in your specific case, taking into account any time that has already elapsed.
+By speaking to our expert contentious probate solicitors here at PDA Law, we will be able to tell you how long you have to contest a will in your specific case, taking into account any time that has already elapsed.

 Contact us today